SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/EPM/Tutorials/EPM_Introduction_Tutorial.md

 1. Configure the topology information for the component:

-   1. Make sure the EPM feed component is selected on the dashboard, and navigate to the *Settings* tab in the pane on the right.
+   1. Make sure the EPM feed component is selected on the dashboard, and go to the *Settings* tab in the pane on the right.

    1. Under *General*, in the *CPE Chain* box, select *Customer Topology*.